nextapps-de/mikado/README.md

 - <a href="#benchmark">Stress Test Benchmark</a>
 - https://krausest.github.io/js-framework-benchmark/current.html

-Rendering has by far the most <ins>impact</ins> on application performance, especially <ins>on mobile devices</ins>.
-Mikado takes templating performance to a <a href="#benchmark">whole new level</a> and provides you <ins>keyed</ins>, <ins>non-keyed</ins> and also <ins>reactive paradigm</ins> switchable out of the box.
+Rendering has by far the most **impact** on application performance, especially **on mobile devices**.
+Mikado takes templating performance to a <a href="#benchmark">whole new level</a> and provides you **keyed**, **non-keyed** and also **reactive paradigm** switchable out of the box.
-On top, it also provides a <ins>server-side-rendering</ins> approach on an extreme performance level along full support for <ins>partial hydration</ins> to inject templates progressively during the client's runtime.
+On top, it also provides a **server-side-rendering** approach on an extreme performance level along full support for **partial hydration** to inject templates progressively during the client's runtime.
-Server and client are sharing the same template definitions simply written in <ins>HTML-like markup</ins>.
+Server and client are sharing the same template definitions simply written in **HTML-like markup**.
-The server side approach will also come with the <ins>fastest middleware render engine for Express</ins> you can get today.
+The server side approach will also come with the **fastest middleware render engine for Express** you can get today.
 Mikado is the only library which cuts both edges, on client-side and server-side.

 ## Support this Project